dasiths/Modern_ROS2_Workspace/README.md

 This repo also has some scripts and dockerfiles you can use for your CI pipeline.
 See the [Build](./build/README.md) folder.

+**This repo will move to the AzureSamples org shortly as it can be better supported there.**

 ## Opinions

 This repo contains a lot of opinions and they may or may not work for your specific scenario.
 This meant to be an example rather than an all encompassing template.